 The adjacent Making It Discovery Centre is something of a hidden gem in the city.
 Because it’s typically only open during the school holidays, you might not have realised that it’s there, but this interactive fun museum is an easy way to fill an afternoon with restless kids – and it’s educational too!
 Check the website for details of holiday workshops.

 Kids of all ages, including grown up ones, will love the Mansfield SuperBowl.
-When the last pin’s fallen, grab a burger at Wimpy or go retro on the classic arcade games – go on a Monday and you’ll get two for one games when you show your MANGO.
+When the last pin’s fallen, grab a burger at Wimpy or go retro on the classic arcade games.

 Mansfield boasts over 600 acres of parks and green spaces, making it easy to find a sunny spot when the weather is fine.
 Carr Bank Park in the centre is ideal for active types, with tennis courts, a multi-sports area and an interactive children’s play area.
 Similarly, Titchfield Park, next to the Water Meadows Swimming Centre, has outdoor gym equipment and a playground.